 If a UE indicates “Option 1” for XYZ, the UE ignores a value ‘0’ of the measurement gap cancellation field in a DCI format.

 If a UE indicates “Option 2” for XYZ, a value ‘0’ of the measurement gap cancellation field in a DCI format provided by a PDCCH reception indicates to the UE that the UE behavior for the associated RRM measurement gap occasion is as described in [10, TS 38.133].
-When the UE detects more than one DCI formats that include the measurement gap cancellation field and are associated with a same associated RRM measurement gap occasion, the UE applies the indication provided by the measurement gap cancellation field of a last DCI format, from the more than one DCI formats.
+When the UE detects more than one DCI formats that include the measurement gap cancellation field and are associated with a same associated RRM measurement gap occasion, the UE applies the indication provided by the measurement gap cancellation field of a last DCI format, as described in Clause 9, from the more than one DCI formats.